-Evidence Austin, T., Shoemark, S., Stokes, S., Stone, S., and Terril, A. (2001).
+Austin, T., Shoemark, S., Stokes, S., Stone, S., and Terril, A. (2001).
 Part 1-Developing A Draft Set of Sustainability Indicators for the Shire of Cardinia.
-Graduate School of Environmental Science.
-Monash
+Graduate School of Environmental Science, Monash University, November 2001.

-33 Hames Sharley

-Adult Health Ris k
+Adult Health Risk

 Measure Data Sources

 ASR per 100 people aged 18 years and over with a waist measurement estimated to indicate an increased/substantially increased risk of developing chronic disease PHIDU (2017).
-Social Health Atlas of Au Western Australia
+Social Health Atlas of Australia, Western Australia

-Key Findings

-Current State:

-61.1 people aged 18 years and over who were estimated to compared to 56.5 for Greater Perth).
-61.1 people aged 18 years and over who were estimated to be at risk of developing chronic disease (as compared to 56.5 for Greater Perth).
+• 61.1 people aged 18 years and over who were estimated to be at risk of developing chronic disease (as compared to 56.5 for Greater Perth).

-What the Community Said:

-• 45% of respondents reported to have excellent or very goo d health.
+45% of respondents reported to have excellent or very good health.

-Future Impacts and Opportunities:

-Integrated community facilities play a vital role in creating I building social networks.
-Shared use of sport and recreation facilities helps to inclusion as providing open spaces of a sufficient size to accommare important places for regular physical activity, social intercommunity (Heart Foundation, 2017). rease community access to these services, as wel odate sporting spaces and infrastructure.
-These
+- Integrated community facilities play a vital role in creating healthy communities, enhancing wellbeing, and building social networks. - Shared use of sport and recreation facilities helps to increase community access to these services, as well as providing open spaces of a sufficient size to accommodate sporting spaces and infrastructure.
+These are important places for regular physical activity, social interaction and the development of a sense of community (Heart Foundation, 2017).

-Evidence

-• Department of Health and Ageing, Australian Government, Fact Sheet, How Smoking Can Harm You, 2007.

-• Department of Human Services Victoria, 2005, The Victorian burden of disease study: morbidity and mortality in 2001, Melbourne.
+- Department of Health and Ageing, Australian Government, Fact Sheet, How Smoking Can Harm You, 2007. - Department of Human Services Victoria, 2005, The Victorian burden of disease study: morbidity and mortality in 2001, Melbourne.

 Adequate Exercise

 Measure Data Sources

 Portion of the community who exercise daily (Catalyse, 2016)

-Key Findings